 Its features, though, are fairly standard and cover only the basics.
 This means the tracker keeps tabs on your steps, distance, calories, active minutes and hourly activity.
 You also get automatic exercise tracking for running, sports and aerobic workouts and personalised weekly exercise goals.
 Notifications are part of the package too, but heart rate monitoring isn’t.

 On each you’ll get the full gamut of what Fitbit has to offer in terms of fitness tracking, in addition to notifications and 2.5GB on-board storage for music (enough to store up to 300 songs).
 This means they can function as mini iPods if you take the time and effort to set them up.
-They can also run third-party apps from its proprietary app store and come with Fitbit Pay contactless payments.
-Most importantly, just like the Flex 2, Versa and Ionic are water resistant down to 50 meters and they’ll track you swim sessions, too.
+They can also run third-party apps from the proprietary app store and come with Fitbit Pay contactless payments.
+Most importantly, just like the Flex 2, Versa and Ionic are water resistant down to 50 meters (5 ATM) and they’ll track you swim sessions, too.

 Waterfi uses something they call PlatinumX Waterproofing Technology.
 What this does is it applies a proprietary substance that completely protects a device and forms an insulating barrier around all of the sensitive electronics.
 This barrier guards the device from exposure to threatening elements such as chlorine, salt water, sweat, and shock.

 Now you can really wear your fitness tracker 24/7.
 Leave it on when you take a shower or bath, or go for a swim.
 It will still not track your laps in the pool, but at least water (down to the prescribed level), will not harm the electronics inside.
-The only issue that you might encounter is that because the altimeter is sealed it may not give an accruate count of floors.
+The only issue that you might encounter is that because the altimeter is sealed it may not give an accurate count of floors.